 Within a few years, hundreds of businesses and thousands of residents occupied Helena.
 In 1875, the Montana territorial capitol moved from Virginia City to Helena.
 1883 saw the arrival of the first railroad.
 Helena's fortunes reached a peak in 1883, and it is said that there were more millionaires per capita in Helena than anywhere in the world.
 Helena became the capital of the new state of Montana in 1889.

 An article from an 1888 edition of Harpers New Monthly Magazine describes the splendor of late 1800s Helena:

 To the younger generation Helena is a Parisian-like center which he hopes in time to see.
 Capitalists may make their money at Butte or elsewhere, but are moderately sure to spend it at Helena; and the miner or ranchman is never so happy as when he finds himself in what, without question, is the metropolis of the Territory.
 I know of no city in the extreme middle west that could so well satisfy one who had learned to appreciate Western life as Helena.

 It's climate, its surroundings, even its society, largely composed of Eastern and college bred mean and young wives fresh from older centres, are delightfully prominent features.
 The city has a population of nearly 15,000 and considering its great wealth, it is not surprising that it should have electric lights, a horse-car line, and excellent schools.

-Helena's role as territorial capitol, and position as supply center to surrounding mining areas, allowed the town to prosper after the gold ran out.
-However, in 1894 Helena's role as state capitol was politically challenged by Anaconda.
+Helena's role as territorial capital, and position as supply center to surrounding mining areas, allowed the town to prosper after the gold ran out.
+However, in 1894 Helena's role as state capital was politically challenged by Anaconda.
 Helena won the popular vote and remained capitol of Montana permanently.